Your new post is loading...

 3) When you are done, click the "Preview Your eBook" button at the top of the page and see what your publication will look like when completed.

-4) Once editing is completed, click on "Finalize eBook" to create your eBook in PDF, ePub and Kindle/Mobipocket formats.
 5) If you want to edit the contents or change the formatting of your eBook, then click on "Customize eBook".

 Robin Good: Epub converter allows you to convert pdf, doc and other types of documents and e-books to EPUB format.
 2epub is 100% free online converter.